 Grocock ~ First Generation

 It is very likely (due to the place and the date) that William was born 29 May 1747, bap 7 Jun 1747 at Saint John Smith Square, Westminster, London, son of Wm.
 Grocock and Bridget (ref IGI).
 He was the only Grocock on that particular parish record in IGI and the only one found in London.
-The marriage of Wm Grocock and Bridget has not been found for certain, but there was a marriage of William Groocock to Bridget Skin on 5 Aug 1740 at Grainthorpe, Lincoln (ref FamilySearch and fmp).
-No other marriage or children of a William and Bridget with similar surname have been found anywhere in England using FamilySearch, Ancestry and fmp over the relevant timeframe.
+The marriage of Wm Grocock and Bridget has not been found for certain, but there was a marriage of William Groocock to Bridget Skin on 5 Aug 1740 at Grainthorpe, Lincolnshire (ref FamilySearch and fmp).
+No other marriage or children of a William Grocock (or similar surname) and Bridget have been found anywhere in England using FamilySearch, Ancestry and fmp over the relevant timeframe.

 A review of all Grococks at Grainthorpe was made, and there were only 4 relevant records found: the marriage of Will Groocock to Bridget Skin as above, the death of William Grocok in 1746 at Grainthorpe (born 1701, buried 26 Oct 1746), the marriage of Bridget Grocock 18 Jul 1747 at Grainthorpe to William Dixon, and the death of Ann Groocock in 1747 aged 14 at Grainthorpe.
 Leaving Ann aside, the others could represent the early death of William's (1747) father prior to the birth, a visit to London for Bridget to have the baby, and her very quick return to Grainthorpe for her marriage to William Dixon on 18th July.
 It seems to rather stretch the imagination and does not explain why William then was in London for his marriage in 1773.
 No suitable record has been found for the birth of a William Grocock in 1701.